AIDA-Saskatchewan-polytechnic/Final_Project_JST/README.md

 - Merged all the stocks dataframe
 - Prepared Covid dataframe to merge with stocks
 - Merged covid dataframe and stock dataframe

+Simmerjeet Singh
+ Genrerated visual represntation (graphs)
+-Changes in price of Gold during covid
+-Ratio of death cases in USA and Canada
+-Vizualizing Canadian Market Using Scatterplot -Comparison of Stock Market of USA and Canada
+-Ratio of Covid Cases vs Covid Deaths in USA
+-Ratio of Covid Cases vs Covid Deaths in Canada -Comparison of Travel and Real Estate Sector